gatsbyjs/gatsby-es/docs/docs/client-only-routes-and-user-authentication.md

 ---
-title: Client-only Routes & User Authentication
+title: "Client-only routes & user authentication"
 ---

 Often you want to create a site with client-only portions that are gated by authentication.